Kron4ek/Conty/README.md

 ## Known issues

-Nvidia users will experience problems if their Nvidia kernel module version mismatches the version of the Nvidia libraries inside Conty.
+Nvidia users will experience graphics acceleration problems if their Nvidia kernel module version mismatches the version of the Nvidia libraries inside Conty.

 For example, if the version of your Nvidia kernel module is 460.56 and the libraries inside the container are from 460.67 version, then graphics acceleration will not work.

-There is an experimental solution for this problem in the latest Conty release that can be enabled with the **NVIDIA_FIX** variable.
+There is an experimental solution for this problem that can be enabled with the **NVIDIA_FIX** variable.
 If you encounter this problem, please let me know if this feature does or doesn't fix it for you.

 ```
 export NVIDIA_FIX=1